If you have space, want to start a business and love cats, you should think about setting up your own cattery.

 Expanding Your Cattery Business

 As your business grows, you will need to consider employing staff.
 You should check the credentials of potential employees and ensure that you are complying with employment law.
 Seek out references and give your prospective employees a clear job description.
-Anyone who works with animals must be keen and aware of the good and bad aspects of the job.
-Having someone to rely on when you are on holiday or sick can ensure that you can still operate your business.

-While you may rely on pet owners for most of your trade, but many catteries also deal with strays and offer feline welfare services for local councils and charities.
+While you may rely on pet owners for most of your trade, many catteries also deal with strays and offer feline welfare services for local councils and charities.
 This may suit you if you are able to deal with a range of difficult situations that may result from dealing with cats that have been mistreated.
 However, being able to bring cats back to health and rehome them with loving families can be rewarding for your hard work.

 This was the most helpful site I’ve come across.
 The information provided was great and now I have an idea on how I can start a cattery myself.